 5. They get stuck along the way

-In my experience, this is what happens to me.
-I’ve been working my way through Codecademy for years, but I’m prone to abandoning it for months at a time when I get really stuck along the way.
+Other times, some may be slowly working through your course but are prone to abandoning it for months at a time when they get stuck along the way.

 It’s discouraging to not see progress, and it’s even more discouraging to seemingly have all the tools you need to succeed in front of you and still fail.